 Once again, he failed to win back-to-back batting titles, but did hit an impressive .367 in 1926.
 He was hitting so well that the Detroit fans and club had a special day to honor him.
 The red-letter day of the year was Harry Heilmann Day, August 9.
 A crowd of 40,000 Heilmann fans crammed into Navin Field to pay homage to Harry the Horse.
 Larry Fisher, the automobile king, came across with a new car, the Knights of Columbus with a diamond stickpin, and Paddy Pexton with a hunting dog with a huge green ribbon around his neck.
 And they put the usual jinx on their hero.
 Harry went hitless in a free-hitting game which Detroit lost 9-8 to the New York Yankees.
 But Slug whacked the ball plenty on days when he was not the special guest of honor.

-Knowing his best years were behind him, but determined his career wasn’t over, Heilmann moved to the National League and signed with the Cincinnati Reds.
+Knowing his best years were behind him, but determined his career wasn’t over, Heilmann moved to the National League after the Cincinnati Reds claimed him on waivers.
 He played 142 games and batted .333.
 Heilmann briefly retired in 1931 then finished his career in 1932 as a player-coach and appeared in 15 games, batting .258.
-Heilmann finished his career with a .342 batting average, which still ranks 11th on the all-time list.
-In seventeen seasons in the majors, Heilmann slapped 2,660 hits, 542 doubles, 151 triples, 183 home runs, scored 1,291 runs, and knocked in 1,539 runs with eight 100-RBI seasons.
+Heilmann finished his career with a .342 batting average, which still ranks 12th on the all-time list.
+In seventeen seasons in the majors, Heilmann slapped 2,660 hits, 542 doubles, 151 triples, 183 home runs, scored 1,291 runs, and knocked in 1,537 runs with eight 100-RBI seasons.

 In 1933, Heilmann launched the second half of his career in baseball.
 He became the radio broadcaster for the Tigers, where he remained for seventeen years.
 He was the first former player to ever become a play-by-play broadcaster when he was hired by WXYZ (now WXYT) radio in Detroit.
 Fans were captivated as Heilmann delivered the current action on the field to their homes while giving them a glimpse of baseball during his playing days with stories of Babe Ruth and Ty Cobb.
 It wasn’t an easy career jump.
 He took public speaking classes and had to learn to read the ticker tape since radio announcers did not broadcast from away games in those days.
 He used his imagination to make the game interesting and build excitement for those away games, where messages he received might simply say, “single to left.”
 He always found time to give back, too.
 During World War II, he traveled to the Middle East as part of a baseball group entertaining troops.